Sasol Agriculture Trust Bursary South Africa 2022 – 2023

 ABOUT THE SASOL AGRICULTURE TRUST BURSARY PROGRAMME – FIELDS COVERED

-The Sasol Agriculture Trust is inviting students to apply for postgraduate bursary funding, for the 2022 academic year.
-Bursaries will be awarded for Masters and Doctoral studies, within fields of study that are relevant to the South African agricultural industry, including the following:
+The Sasol Agriculture Trust is inviting students to apply for their bursary programme, for the 2023 academic year.
+Bursaries will be awarded for Postgraduate (master and Doctoral) studies, within the agricultural industry.

 - Agricultural Economics